Affiliate links on Android Authority may earn us a commission. Learn more.

 Google’s 30W USB-C charger remains the go-to recommendation for the Pixel Fold if you want to stick to first-party chargers.
-It supports the USB PD 3.0 PPS standard, so you can charge your other devices as well with it.
-With a 30W max output, this can handle the Pixel Fold with ease.
+It supports the USB PD 3.0 PPS standard so that you can charge your other devices as well with it.
+With a 30W max output, this can easily handle the Pixel Fold.

-However, since this is a first-party accessory, the pricing on it is on the higher side, considering the small feature list that you get with it.
-You can find other third-party chargers in the market which either offer better value or more features, like the other ones on this list.
+However, since this is a first-party accessory, its pricing is higher, considering the small feature list you get with it.
+You can find other third-party chargers that offer better value or more features, like the other ones on this list.

 Anker 511 Nano 3 (30W)

 The Anker 511 Nano 3 is a tiny charger, but don’t let its size fool you.
-Thanks to the use of GaN technology, this compact charger can output 30W of power.
-Further, it supports USB PD PPS charging through its singular USB-C port, letting it complement the Pixel Fold perfectly.
+Thanks to GaN technology, this compact charger can output 30W of power.
+Further, it supports USB PD PPS charging through its singular USB-C port, complementing the Pixel Fold perfectly.

 The Anker 511 Nano 4 comes in five different colors.
 There is no cable included with the charger.
 You can either use the cable that you received with the Pixel Fold or buy a color-matched cable separately from Anker.